-NCAB Group specific qualification and release process for every purchase order BENEFITS Security in knowing that through the release process, all of the specifications have been verified.
-RISK OF NOT HAVING Risk that the product received will not be validated adequately and that any deviations to specification may not be spotted until assembly or final box build.... when it is too late.
-Peters SD2955 peelable as standard BENEFITS The benchmark for peelable mask - no 'local' or cheap brands.
-RISK OF NOT HAVING Poor or cheap peelable can blister, melt, tear or simply set like concrete during assembly so that the peelable does not peel / does not work.
+13 NCAB Group specific qualification and release for every purchase order BENEFITS Security in knowing that through the release process, all of the specifications have been verified.
+RISK OF NOT HAVING Risk that the product received will not be validated adequately and that any deviations to specification may not be spotted until assembly or final box build.... when it is too late

-No x-outs accepted No partial assembly means improved efficiency for the customer.
-RISK OF NOT HAVING Special set-ups are necessary for each panel with a defect, and if the x-outs are not clearly marked or not segregated from the main delivery, there is a risk of assembling a known bad board; waste of components and time.
+BENEFITS No partial assembly means improved efficiency for the customer.
+RISK OF NOT HAVING Special set-ups are necessary for each panel with a defect, and if the x-outs are not clearly marked or not segregated from the main delivery, there is a risk of assembling a known bad board; waste of components and time